-Year Company Founded: 2007 Company Headquarters: ⊠ Single location Irvine, CA Facility location(s will occur) where tr aining Irvine (Orange County)
+Year Company Founded: 2007 Company Headquarters: Single location Irvine, CA Facility location(s will occur) where ti • Irvine (Orange County) Nature of Decima

-Nature of Business: • Evolve Dental Technologies, Inc. (Evolve Dental) specializes in the production and sale of a teeth- whitening system, KöR Whitening.
+Nature of Business:

+• Evolve Dental Technologies, Inc. (Evolve Dental) specializes in the production and sale of a teethwhitening system, KöR Whitening.
 To date, it is the only known system that can treat unusual whitening